 Driving distance to the city center from the cruise port is 10 minutes.
 Africa's second largest airport - Cape Town International Airport, is located 22 km (14 ml) away from the city center.
 Other transportation options from and to the cruise port are bus shuttles, metered taxis, car rental services.

-In July 2015 was announced an aggreement for building a new cruise ship terminal at Port Cape Town.
-The facility will be built by TNPA (Transnet National Ports Authority) as preferred bidder.
-The project's cost is around USD 14,5 million.
-The agreement included terminal maintenance, operation and transfer of ownership back to TNPA after 20 years after completion.
+In July 2015 was announced an aggreement for building a new cruise ship terminal at Port Cape Town, built by TNPA (Transnet National Ports Authority) as preferred bidder.
+The project's cost was around USD 14,5 million.
+The agreement included terminal facility maintenance, operation and transfer of ownership back to TNPA in 20 years after completion.

-- The plan for a new passenger terminal in Cape Town was announced in 2012.
-The initial issue started when local cruise tourism started to decline after South Africa's Department of Home Affairs banned from docking at Waterfront vessels longer than 200 m at Waterfront.
+- The plan for a new Waterfront passenger terminal was announced in 2012.
+The initial issue started when local cruise tourism started to decline after South Africa's Department of Home Affairs banned from docking at Waterfront vessels with LOA length over 200 m / 656 ft.

-- The V&A Waterfront investment will result in a new cruise ship terminal facility able to accommodate larger vessels.
+- The Victoria and Alfred / ) V&A Waterfront investment will result in a new cruise ship terminal facility able to accommodate larger vessels.
 The new terminal facility will also create local jobs, will increase ship calls and strengthen the country's cruise industry as a whole.

 - Until then, cruise ships are required to dock at Port Cape Town as first port of call based on a Directive from Minister of Home Affairs (Immigration Act 13 of 2011).